top of page

 With this movement, Seiko set the standard, which was followed by the Swiss watch industries 20 years later.
 The same movement configuration was adopted by Rolex when it made its own in-house movement for the Daytona in 2000, 30 years after Seiko released the caliber 6139 and 6138.

-This Seiko 6139 SpeedTimer come on an Uncle Straps SpeedTimer stainless-steel bracelet, and with nylon strap, springbar tool, and rugged travel case.
+This Seiko 6139 SpeedTimer come on its original stainless-steel Seiko-signed SpeedTimer bracelet, SpeedTimer instructions manual, inner/outer SpeedTimer bobxes, nylon strap, springbar tool, and rugged travel case.

 $0.00Price